peterstangl/svg2data/README.md

 ## Dependencies
 In addition to the Python standard library, the **svg2data** module relies on the packages **numpy** for numerical calculations and **pylab** for plotting.

+## Installation
+To install the package in your user space, change to the repository folder and enter

+    pip3 install -e . --user

 ## Usage
 The main functionality is provided by the class `svg2data`.